lbrpdx/batocera-controlcenter/README.md

 **Notes:**
 - Opens in fullscreen overlay window
-- PDFs are rendered at 150 DPI for good quality
+- PDFs are rendered at 100 DPI for good enough quality
 - CBZ files are extracted and images displayed in natural sort order
 - Images are automatically scaled to fit screen
 - Supports both local files and HTTP/HTTPS URLs